-The Tottenham to Albury (T2A) section is the only section traversing Victoria and comprises the upgrade of existing structures along 305 kilometres of existing rail corridor - the North East Rail Line (NERL) - between Melbourne and the Victoria - NSW border at Albury to enable the double-stacked freight trains.
+The Tottenham to Albury (T2A) section is the only section of the Inland Rail Freight Corridor traversing Victoria.
+The project comprises the upgrade of existing structures along 305 kilometres of existing rail corridor – the North East Rail Line (NERL) – between metropolitan Melbourne and the Victoria-NSW border at Albury, to enable the operation of double-stacked freight trains.

 - track lowering